AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

         app : Ne Γ (A ⇒ B) → Nf Γ A → Ne Γ B
 ~~~

 Agda allows us to overload `var`, `lam` and `app` as constructors of normal forms. $\beta$-normality is obvious, since only variables can be applied.
-Normal forms are also $\eta$-long: since `ne` only injects neutrals of base type, all normal terms of function type must in fact be lambdas.
+Normal forms are also $\eta$-long: since `ne` only injects neutrals of base type, all normal terms of function types must in fact be lambdas.
 Dropping $\eta$-normality would be as simple as having `(ne : ∀ {A} → Ne Γ A → Nf Γ A)`{.agda}.
 Alternatively, normal forms can be given as

 ~~~{.agda}
     data Nf (Γ : Con) : (A : Ty) → Tm Γ A → Set
 ~~~

 with the same construction as before except that it is a predicate on general terms, expressing their normality.
-This definition would be overall about as convenient as the one we use, but it is slightly more verbose in implementation of normalization, hence our choice.
+This definition would be overall about as convenient as the one we use, but it is slightly more verbose in the implementation of normalization, hence our choice.
 We also need actions of context embeddings:

 ~~~{.agda}
     Nfₑ : OPE Γ Δ → Nf Δ A → Nf Γ A